marcoxskii/Sanduchez/SanduchezAPI/sanduchez/README.txt

 DataSource:
 This sample includes a "persistence.xml" file in "src/main/resources/META-INF".
-This file defines a persistence unit "sanduchezPersistenceUnit" which uses the JakartaEE default database.
+This file defines a persistence unit "demoPersistenceUnit" which uses the JakartaEE default database.

 In production environment, you should define a database in WildFly config and point to this database in "persistence.xml".